Glenn Branca: Late work: 1990s to 2018

 Beginning with Symphony No. 7, Branca began composing for traditional orchestra, although he never abandoned the electric guitar.
 Branca also played duets for excessively amplified guitars with his wife, Reg Bloor, and conducted his 13th symphony for 100 electric guitars at the base of the World Trade Center in New York City on June 13, 2001, less than three months before the center's destruction in the September 11 attacks.
 Since that time his 100 guitar piece has been performed in cities all over the U.S. and Europe.
 In 2008, he wrote his 14th Symphony, entitled The Harmonic Series, which is performed by a traditional orchestra.
 The first (and only completed) movement of this symphony, named 2,000,000,000 Light Years From Home premiered in St. Louis performed by the St. Louis Symphony Orchestra conducted by David Robertson on November 13, 2008.
 This was the 12th major orchestra to perform Branca's orchestral work since 1986.

 In 2008, he was awarded a grant from the Foundation for Contemporary Arts Grants to Artists Award as well as a CAPS grant in 1983, an award from the National Endowment for the Arts in 1988 and a NYSCA grant in 1998, all for music composition.
-In 2010, BBN Music re-released Branca's 1981 album The Ascension as a special edition on 180 grams vinyl and Branca wrote a piece The Ascension: The Sequel, which was released in the same year on the label Systems Neutralizers.
+In 2010, BBN Music re-released Branca's 1981 album The Ascension as a special edition on 180 gram vinyl and Branca wrote a piece The Ascension: The Sequel, which was released in the same year on the label Systems Neutralizers.
 This follow up piece led to new interest in his work and notable performances at Primavera Sound Festival 2011 and Villette Sonique 2011.

 In October 2014, Branca premiered Ascension Three, touring it with Glenn Branca Ensemble in Europe.
 In February 2015, Branca's second 100 electric guitars piece, Symphony No. 16 (Orgasm), was premiered at Cité de la Musique in Paris.
 The Light (for David) for four guitars, bass and drums, premiered in October 2016 at the Roulette in Brooklyn.